ARROWS-WALL/first_html_game/README.md

 The objective of the game itself is to decode the monster's name by decoding the UTF-8 codes back to Alphabet characters.
 Each monsters has it own time limits, and if you succeed in translating all the UTF-8 codes back to Alphabet characters within the time limit, you can proceed to the next area, which will lead to another boss fight.

-you can also play from this URL: http://web.sfc.keio.ac.jp/~t18818my/info1&2/final/index.html without having to download all the files.
+You can also play this game from this URL: http://web.sfc.keio.ac.jp/~t18818my/info1&2/final/index.html without having to download all the files.
 Enjoy :)